mailsquad/website/generator/en/content/features/index.md

         <div class="row">
             <div class="col-xs-12 col-sm-11 col-md-8 col-lg-7">
                 <h1>Here’s what’s under the hood.<br />In a nutshell.</h1>
                 <p class="lead">We know you are strapped for time.
-And you probably don’t want to scroll a non-ending list of features.
-So here’s the key takeaways you need to sign up today for a free trial or ask for a demo….STAT!</p>
+So here’s the key takeaways you need to <a href="https://app.mailsquad.com/login/signup?lang=en">sign up today for a free trial</a> or ask for a demo...STAT!</p>
             </div>
         </div>
         <div class="row">